FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ---

-### **Vase of Great Treasures**
+### **Oinochoe - The Vessel (vase) of Great Treasures**
 The vase signifies abundance and the fulfillment of spiritual prosperity.
-It symbolizes longevity, the perfection of wisdom, and the blessings of the cosmos that arise from living in alignment with higher principles.
+It symbolizes immortality, the perfection of wisdom, and grace.
+In myth the vase is filled with the elixir of immortality.
+It can be shown alone, held in a hand of a deity, filled or overflowing with water, wine, or milk.
+It is also a vessel from which the World Tree emerges in the form of floral motifs or a tree.
+It is synomyous with the Vedic khumbh.

 ---